g12mcgov/CSC211/BubbleSort/README.md

 A simple bubble-sort routine written in Assembly designed for the Altera NIOS II processor.

-The origin `C` implementation of this routine is found below:
+The original `C` implementation of this routine is found below:

 ```C
 	void bsort(int X[], int N) {